anon-blue/anon.blue/README.txt

                                                                         where yo
 u at                            I'mthere. yes I think you know.
 Of course.
 Of co urse I'm a human     yeh yeh...that's a good point.
 How?
-I can sing if you want Now it wil rain
+I can sing if you want Now it wil rainWe are in the place, a blue one.
+No?
                         mmmmh i guess one could say that, or the other way aroun d, i don't know I'm here ! you see me? know what? are you just letters typing th emselves or a real human being? they all seay that, prove it :)  h yes please !!
-!! if ywas too gross, sorry, i hit the secret clear button.
+!! if you are not in the same country, i don't care, i just want a nice song. re ally blue yes,

                                is there such a thing?

+                                                  putting things lin places and
+then ask

+                                                   praise trump
                                                    ] ] °]° [ [